csb6/tk-code/readme.md

 I plan to increasingly implement the functionality/interface layout of VS Code in native widgets.
 It may be uglier, but it fits the look-and-feel of the OS better, while using less memory.
 But the present version is nowhere close to implementing most of VS Code's broad feature set.

+As a rough estimate (hardly scientific), tk-code uses around 80 MB of memory, temporarily jumping to 130 MB when opening new files before garbage collection occurs.
+With the same files open, the various VS Code processes' combined usage hovers around 360 MB.
+This is a significant reduction, achieved without any code optimization.

 Please remember that this is a prototype application.
 Use with caution; there may be bugs!

 Current features: